 SVP Capacity Assessment Tool

-There are a variety of ways to determine where your agency currently stands relative to your rivals including using the BAM as shown above.
+There are a number of ways to determine where your agency currently stands relative to your rivals including using the BAM as shown above.
 The first approach you can use is the SVP Organizational Capacity Assessment Tool.
 The SVP Tool is thought-based and helps you identify both internal strengths and weaknesses in eight areas:

 Financial Management